wgins/mixpanel-custom-cohorts/README.md

 # mixpanel-custom-cohorts
 Mixpanel Custom Cohorts

-A Chrome extension to enable adding and removing of custom cohorts within the Mixpanel web app.
+A Chrome extension to enable adding and removing of custom Cohorts within the Mixpanel web app.

 To install the extension: